zhaofeng-shu33/bhcd-python-wrapper/README.md

 alpha > beta
 lambda > delta

-## Build

-Use CMake to build, necessary dependencies are glib and gsl.
-For Windows, you can use [vcpkg](https://github.com/microsoft/vcpkg) to install the dependencies. remove lua support.

 ## Usage

 Python wrapper.
-Set an environment variable called `BHCD`, pointing to the executable of bhcd.
-Then you can run `python bhcd.py` to get the hierachical tree.
+You can run `python bhcd.py` to get the hierachical tree.